Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Results

 Figure~\ref{fig3}a shows the comparison of the three sparsification methods in a synthetic network with $\tau^m=0.1$ and $\mu=1$.
-There we observe that semi-metric distortion thresholding outperforms the other two methods in both preserving SI dynamics and keeping the connectedness of the network.
-Specifically, the curves following semi-metric distortion fall closer to $\xi_{1/2}\simeq 1$, implying that accounting for the edge relevance with respect to their associated shortest path during sparsification helps reconstruct the spreading dynamics.
-Moreover, semi-metric distortion thresholding does not target any metric edge by definition and therefore guarantees the existence of at least one path connecting every pair of nodes.
+We observe that \rev{SMDS} outperforms the other two methods in both preserving SI dynamics and keeping the connectedness of the network.
+Specifically, $\xi_{1/2}$ for \rev{SMDS} remains closer to $1$, showing that edge relevance for SI dynamics is more correlated with their semi-metric distortion than their proximity weights or effective resistance.
+This demonstrates that even semi-metric edges that do not contribute to any shortest path (they have zero betweenness), are more relevant to SI dynamics the less they break the triangle inequality.
+In other words, those edges that are nearer to being necessary for computing shortest paths (low semi-metric distortion) play a much more important role in SI dynamics than the edges that are far from contributing to shortest paths (large semi-metric distortion).

+It is also important to notice that \rev{SMDS} does not target any metric edge by definition and therefore guarantees the preservation of the shortest path connecting every pair of nodes, preserving both connectivity and shortest distances.
 In contrast, the other two methods eventually dismantle the largest connected component, breaking the network into different subgraphs.
-Note that this phenomenon is more pronounced for weights thresholding, as effective resistance thresholding harnesses global information and makes the isolation of individual nodes more difficult.
+Note that this phenomenon is more pronounced for thresholding by weights than by effective resistance as the latter harnesses global information and makes the isolation of individual nodes rarer.

-Remarkably, increasing $\mu$ in the synthetic network shrinks the differences between these three methods, as shown in Figure~\ref{fig3}b when we construct the network by fixing $\mu=2$.
-In this case, semi-metric edges are far from the shortest path, thus making both weights and effective resistance thresholding less likely to target the metric backbone, as shown in Figure S2 in the Supplementary text.
-The previous result supports the role of the metric backbone as a primary subgraph sustaining the spread of diseases~\cite{Correia:2023contact}.
+Interestingly, increasing $\mu$ in the synthetic network reduces the differences between the three methods, as shown in Figure~\ref{fig3}b for networks constructed with $\mu=2$.
+In this case, the synthetic networks have many more semi-metric edges with a large distortion, which increases the chances that both other methods do not target the metric backbone when thresholding by proximity weights or effective resistance values, as demonstrated in Figure S2 in the Supplementary text.
+This supports the role of the metric backbone as a primary subgraph sustaining the spread of diseases~\cite{Correia:2023contact}, but it also newly reveals that edges with larger semi-metric distortion rarely contribute to spreading dynamics (notice difference in scale for $\xi^{x}_{1/2}$ between panels a and b in Figure~\ref{fig3}) .

-\subsection{Semi-metric distortion sparsification in empirical networks}
+\subsection{\rev{Semi-Metric Distortion Sparsification} in empirical networks}